reproducible-reporting/stepup-core/docs/getting_started/distributed_plans.md

-# Distributed plans
+# Distributed Plans

-When your project grows, defining the whole workflow in a single `plan.py` may become inconvenient.
+When your project grows, defining the entire workflow in a single `plan.py` file may become inconvenient.
-Especially working with nested directories for different parts of the project, it may be convenient to distribute the workflow over multiple files.
+Especially when working with nested directories for different parts of the project, it may be convenient to distribute the workflow over multiple `plan.py` files.

 ## Example